Beggars Banquet: Reappraisal

 In a retrospective review for Wondering Sound, Ben Fong-Torres called Beggars Banquet "an album flush with masterful and growling instant classics", and said that it "responds more to the chaos of '68 and to themselves than to any fellow artists ... the mood is one of dissolution and resignation, in the guise of a voice of an ambivalent authority."
 Colin Larkin, in his Encyclopedia of Popular Music (2006), viewed the album as "a return to strength" which included "the socio-political 'Street Fighting Man' and the brilliantly macabre 'Sympathy for the Devil', in which Jagger's seductive vocal was backed by hypnotic Afro-rhythms and dervish yelps".
 Writing for MusicHound in 1999, Greg Kot opined that the same two songs were the "weakest cuts", adding: "Otherwise, the disc is a tour de force of acoustic-tinged savagery and slumming sexuality, particularly the gleefully flippant 'Stray Cat Blues.'"
 Larry Katz from the Boston Herald called Beggars Banquet "both a return to basics and leap forward".

 In his 1997 review for Rolling Stone, DeCurtis said the album was "filled with distinctive and original touches", and remarked on its legacy: "For the album, the Stones had gone to great lengths to toughen their sound and banish the haze of psychedelia, and in doing so, they launched a five-year period in which they would produce their very greatest records."
 Author Martin C. Strong similarly considers Beggars Banquet to be the first album in the band's "staggering burst of creativity" over 1968–72 that ultimately comprised four of the best rock albums of all time.
 Writing in 2007, Daryl Easlea of BBC Music said that, although in places it fails to maintain the quality of its opening song, Beggars Banquet represented the Rolling Stones at their sharpest.

-Beggars Banquet has frequently appeared on professional listings of the greatest albums.
+Beggars Banquet has appeared on professional listings of the greatest albums.
 It was included in the "Basic Record Library" of 1950s and 1960s recordings published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2000, it was voted number 282 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, it was ranked at number 57 on Rolling Stone's list of the 500 greatest albums of all time, ranked at number 58 in a 2012 revised list, and ranked at number 185 in a 2020 revised list.
 Also in 2003, the TV network VH1 named Beggars Banquet the 67th greatest album of all time.
 The album is also featured in the book 1001 Albums You Must Hear Before You Die.
 In 1999, the album was inducted into the Grammy Hall of Fame.
-Based on such honors, the aggregate website Acclaimed Music ranks it as the 39th most acclaimed album in history.